ElishaHarmison/Sudoku/README.md

 This game of Sudoku contains different features in order for it to perform high functionality and providing the user with aspects that make it as realistic to the paper based puzzle as possible.
 This puzzle contains two main pages, the introduction page and the game itself.

-The introduction page contains instructions on how the game is to be played, allowing users who have not previously played Sudoku to understand the basics of this game is played.
+The introduction page contains instructions on how the game is to be played, allowing users who have not previously played Sudoku to understand the basics of how this game is played.
 Once the user has read and understood the rules they then enter the game by selecting the start button.

 The game page itself provides the user with the 9 x 9 Sudoku grid.
 Once they have access to the game they are required to fill in the empty boxes with numbers 1-9.
 Once they have complete all of the boxes the user can then press submit to check their answers.
 The programme then checks the users input to the saved solution to see if they have chosen the correct input.
 The user is provided with an alert that tells them if they have won or not once they have filled in all the boxes and clicked submit.